- Fashion Show

 The success and encouragement from community members at the 1997 festival led the Board of Directors at the Multicultural Centre to revive the Multicultural Festival, however some important changes were made ; The Festival was moved to Riverside Park, the weekend of the festival was moved to the first weekend in June in order to avoid conflicts with other community events and the Festival partnered with the City of Guelph and other local business’ in order to make improvements to Riverside Park.
 This allowed the festival to accommodate more food vendors, more people and become more versatile in general, thereby benefiting all community groups who wished to participate in the event.

 We’re offering great opportunity to join the Board of Directors!

-Delfino has been a driving force behind the Festival for over 29 years.
-He works with the Festival because he feels it’s good for the community.
+Delfino has been a driving force behind the Festival for over 30 years.
+He works with the Festival because he feels it’s a great opportunity for the community to come together.
 He also enjoys sitting on the Board of Directors.
 Delfino is retired and tends to a thriving vegetable garden, in addition to being very involved in the local cultural communities.